guorbit/software-teamdocs/docs/source/conventions_and_guidelines/conventions.md

 The action above can be updated to use other triggers, or to build from a project file.

->**Note:** The action above is a template, available as a tempalte repository (which is strongly encouraged to be used), however it should be updated to fit the project it is used for.
+>**Note:** The action above is a template, available as a tempalte repository (which is strongly encouraged to be used, can be found [here](https://github.com/guorbit/software-template)), however it should be updated to fit the project it is used for.

+>**Note:** Modules and packages used in the codebase has to be located inside the `src` folder, otherwise the documentation generator will not be able to find them.

 ### Typing